 - Converting plugins to modules to leverage Declarative Services, extendability, and more modularity benefits.

-- Using the Lexicon, to apply a clean consistent application user experience.
+- Using the Clay, to apply a clean consistent application user experience.

 See the optimization tutorials for more options and details.

-You can continue using the Plugins SDK to develop plugins.
-But the Plugins SDK is deprecated as of Liferay DXP 7.0.
-In light of the deprecation, you should consider migrating plugins from the Plugins SDK to one of the new environments:
+In light of the removal, you should consider migrating plugins from the Plugins SDK to one of the new environments:

 - Liferay Workspace